Cyberoctane29/Salifort-Motors-Predicting-Employee-Turnover-and-Improving-Retention/README.md

 # **Salifort Motors: Predicting Employee Turnover and Improving Retention**

-This project leverages **Python** and **machine learning** to analyze employee turnover trends at **Salifort Motors**, a leading alternative energy vehicle manufacturer.
-By exploring factors like workload, satisfaction, tenure, and promotions, I built predictive models—including **logistic regression, decision trees, and random forests**—to identify employees at risk of leaving.
-The goal is to empower HR with data-driven insights to enhance retention strategies and reduce attrition costs.
+This project explores how employee-related factors such as workload, satisfaction, tenure, and promotions influence the likelihood of employee attrition at Salifort Motors, a leading alternative energy vehicle manufacturer, using machine learning in Python.
+By analyzing relationships between these factors and attrition outcomes, I built predictive models including logistic regression, decision trees, and random forests to identify employees at risk of leaving and support proactive HR interventions.
+The goal is to provide data-driven insights that enhance retention strategies and reduce attrition costs.
+The project leverages Python libraries like pandas, scikit-learn, and matplotlib for data analysis, predictive modeling, and visualization.

 ## **Project Navigation: Two-Part Structure**

-For clarity and optimal GitHub performance, the project is divided into **two logical parts**:
+For clarity and easier navigation on GitHub, the project is divided into **two logical parts**, allowing viewers to focus on either Exploratory Data Analysis or Modeling without the notebook becoming too lengthy or cumbersome.

 - **[Part 1 – Plan and Analyze Stages](https://github.com/Cyberoctane29/Salifort-Motors-Predicting-Employee-Turnover-and-Improving-Retention/blob/main/Project%20Parts/Salifort_Motors_Turnover_Part1_Plan_and_Analyze_Includes_EDA.ipynb):** This notebook covers **stakeholder alignment, data cleaning, and exploratory data analysis (EDA)**, uncovering key trends in employee satisfaction, workload, and attrition.